 In 2004, Tim O'Reilly coined the term Web 2.0 as the network connecting all devices to which individual users contribute largely by sharing their experiences in numerous ways, therefore becoming one of the most relevant sources of the internet through the so called user-generated contents (O'Reilly & Battelle, 2009).
-Such internet evolution effectively became a global revolution, including the tourism and hospitality industry by adding new online sources of information to the existing hotel and tourism companies' websites, implying users are becoming key-players in influencing others through their online reviews (Papathanassis & Knolle, 2009).
+Such internet evolution effectively became a global revolution, including the tourism and hospitality industry by adding new online sources of information to the existing hotel and tourism companies' websites, implying users are becoming key-players in influencing others through their online reviews (Law et al., 2014).

 Traditional websites have therefore evolved by increasing interactivity level to keep pace with Web 2.0 new demands.
-However, in this new information-driven era, specialized user-contents sites and applications such as wikis, forums, blogs, social networks and especially online reviews' sites for the case of tourism and hospitality have underpinned a new paradigm in which the user is at the center of the network, leading to a mutual exchange and sharing of values (Mazurek, 2009).
-Duan et al. (2008) particularly emphasize the impact of Web 2.0 in tourism and hotels by stating metaphorically on their research that online reviews are just like a huge "megaphone" on promoting product sales.
+However, in this new information-driven era, specialized user-content sites and applications such as wikis, forums, blogs, social networks and especially online reviews' sites for the case of tourism and hospitality have underpinned a new paradigm in which the user is at the center of the network, leading to a mutual exchange and sharing of values (Liburd, 2012).
+As Zeng and Gerritsen (2014, pp. 27) pointed out, "leveraging off social media to market tourism products has proven to be an excellent strategy".